-7 things this body positive mom will never do in front of her kids
+7 things this body-positive mom will never do in front of her kids

 "I started to have these thoughts like, 'I hope she's not like me,'" Kimmey told TODAY Parents.
 "That was when I realized the way I was thinking was not going to work."

-So Kimmey, who says today she is comfortable and confident in her size 18 body, set out on a journey to learn how to love herself exactly as she was, attending workshops and reading self-help books that eventually led her to a more body positive approach.
-Today, the self-love advocate has more than 100,000 followers on Instagram who wait for her daily posts — in which Kimmey most often wears a swimsuit and reminds fans to "just do you, babes."
+So Kimmey, who says today she is comfortable and confident in her size-18 body, set out on a journey to learn how to love herself exactly as she was, attending workshops and reading self-help books that eventually led her to a more body-positive approach.
+Today, the self-love advocate has more than 340,000 followers on Instagram and TikTok who wait for her daily posts — in which Kimmey most often wears a swimsuit and reminds fans to "just do you, babes."

-The mom-of-two is also in the process of writing a children's book titled "Glitter Stripes," inspired by a conversation she had with her young daughter by the pool one day.

-Kimmey says her daughter approached her, asking about the stretch marks on her stomach.
+Kimmey's conversations about body image with her kids, Graham, 10, and Cambelle, 8, have gone viral several times during her years on social media, most of which involve her encouraging her children to accept her own body and all bodies the way they are.

+"I show them the way by being happy in my own skin,” Kimmey told TODAY in a 2017 interview.
+"We don't talk about health in terms of numbers or pounds...
+It's not always going to be perfect, but it will always be worth it to show them a life where they don't have to be afraid of their own body.”

 "At the end of the day, it's our job for our children to plant new beliefs that go against the grain of what everyone else subscribes to," said Kimmey.
 "Then, we're breeding these leaders that are going to help share the message and hopefully one day, way down the line, it'll be a better place."

-While raising her little leaders, Kimmey told TODAY about her list of things she'll never do in front of her kids, Graham, 6, and Cambelle, 4.
+Kimmey told TODAY what she'll never do in front of her kids.

 1. I will never weigh myself in front of them

-Kimmey says it's been several years since she has owned a scale, as she considers the number of pounds she weighs to be a trigger to return to old behaviors of measuring, dieting and over-exercising.
+It's been several years since Kimmey has owned a scale, as she considers the number of pounds she weighs to be a trigger to return to old behaviors of measuring, dieting and over-exercising.

-Because she doesn't want that mindset for her kids, she has opted out of their school mandated weigh-ins, and works to show them better ways to determine their worth than a number on a scale.
+Because she doesn't want that mindset for her kids, she has opted out of their school mandated weigh-ins, and works to show them better ways to determine their worth.

 "I never want a number to define myself or my children," said Kimmey.
 "So I will never weigh myself in front of them."

-Note: Editor's note: This story was originally published on June 2, 2017.